patridge/Build2019-Xamarin/README.md

 ## Build 2019 students

 Students who build and deploy the **Build your first cross-platform Xamarin.Forms app with Microsoft Learn** project at Build will earn a Xamarin JBL speaker!
-Please show your new app to a Xamarin representative in the Student Zone to claim your prize.
+Please show your new app to a representative at the Xamarin booth to claim your prize.
 (One speaker per student submission.)

 ## Having trouble?